-- 33. The Sergeant at Arms has the following duties, powers, and responsibilities: - (a) To attend the Assembly during its session, preserve order, announce all official messengers, and serve all process issued by authority of the Assembly and directed by the Speaker; the Sergeant at Arms shall receive actual expenses for himself or herself, or for an assistant, incurred in executing any process. - (b) To see that no person is admitted to the Assembly Chamber except in accordance with these rules. - (c) To have general supervision over the Assistant Sergeants at Arms and be responsible for their official acts and their performance of and regular attendance upon their duties. - (d) To execute all commands of the Speaker. - (e) To perform all other duties pertaining to his or her office as prescribed by law or Assembly rule.
+33. The Sergeant at Arms has the following duties, powers, and responsibilities:

+(a) To attend the Assembly during its session, preserve order, announce all official messengers, and serve all process issued by authority of the Assembly and directed by the Speaker; the Sergeant at Arms shall receive actual expenses for the Sergeant at Arms, or for an assistant, incurred in executing any process.

+(b) To see that no person is admitted to the Assembly Chamber except in accordance with these rules.

+(c) To have general supervision over the Assistant Sergeants at Arms and be responsible for their official acts and their performance of and regular attendance upon their duties.

+(d) To execute all commands of the Speaker.

+(e) To perform all other duties pertaining to the Sergeant at Arms' office as prescribed by law or Assembly Rule.

-The Deputy Chief Sergeant at Arms shall have the powers and perform the duties of the Sergeant at Arms during his or her absence.
+The Deputy Chief Sergeant at Arms shall have the powers and perform the duties of the Sergeant at Arms during the Sergeant at Arms' absence.